Jasmine25005/Computer-Vision-Internship-Log/Session9/readme.md

 3.  **Organize Your Data**:

       * Create a project folder.
 Inside, create a `dataset.yaml` file.
+The .yaml file tells the training script three critical pieces of information:
+ * path: The location of your project's main folder.
+Where is the dataset located on the computer?
+ * train & val: The location of your training images and validation images, relative to the main path.
+The chef needs to know where to find the ingredients.
+ * names: A list of the class names you are detecting.
+This is crucial.
+Your annotation files will label a cat as class 0.
+The .yaml file is what tells the program that the number 0 corresponds to the word "cat".
+Without this, the model would just output numbers, and you would have no idea what they mean.
-This file is the map to your data.
+So, the .yaml file is the central configuration file, or the "map," that connects your code to your data.

     <!-- end list -->